nnethercott/hannoy/README.md

 - product quantization `UnalignedVectorCodec`
 - cache layers 1->L in RAM (speeds up M*(L-1) reads) using a hash table storing raw byte offsets and lengths
 - *threadpool for `Reader` to parallelize searching neighbours

+- change Metadata.entry_points from `Vec<u32>` to a `RoaringBitmap` to avoid manually deduplicating entries

+- TODO: ask kero
+  - Currently I made ImmutableItems read in ALL items from db.
+In theory we could postpone distance calcs with on-disk vectors until the end of the build using a new ImmutableItems reader.
+    - then we'd store another HnswBuilder-like list of hashmaps for work we need to do later !
+  - actually just get his take/views on my approach for incremental indexing
+- I'm suspicious of the freshdiskann paper's 5% insert + 5% delete cycle -- i've noticed that at 50% insert the performance deteriorates significantly !
+  - wait nevermind apparently they do do that
+- TODO: check if using \alpha sng improves recall on incremental builds, e.g. with alpha=1.2 or something (single pass not twice over)
+  - id *does* but it also increases build time (if used for entire build). also not a magic bullet.
+- ask what's wrong with a global pool for doing vector-vector ops and sending back to search thread ?
+- could we also reindex points on levels > 0 during incremental build ?
+- need to try building whole index, then deleting & inserting instead of 2-phase build